 Wrong.
 With VCL fix enabled your first cookie-less request is bypassed (piped, in Varnish terms).

 So that sounds like a bad idea and doesn’t fall into the category of “negligible performance hit”.
 It’s a tremendous performance disaster.
 Every single new visitor will get a completely uncached page on their very first visit.
 A visit that is so much important to keep the bounce rate low.

-A visit so important for making sure that the visitor converts into a customer… goes completely uncached, for every visitor?
+Is a visit so important for making sure that the visitor converts into a customer… go completely uncached, for every visitor?
 You’ve heard me!

 I am sorry if I had to rant on why Turpentine is of no real use.
 But I feel somewhat deceived as the aforementioned behavior made me think that things work fine for quite a lot of time whereas they really didn’t at the cost of lessening security.